Base flood elevation (BFE)

 Will not ignite and burn if exposed to fire.
 Noncombustible and incombustible have the same meaning.

-The material that goes on top of the roofing structure, including the trusses and beams, that the roofing system is constructed on.
+The material that goes on top of the roofing structure (the trusses and beams), that the roofing cover is installed on.
+This is typically plywood or OSB.

 The exposed siding underneath your roof’s overhang.